Foreign Ministers of Argentina, Uruguay highlight bilateral increasing trade

-Argentina's Foreign Ministers Santiago Cafiero Tuesday in Buenos Aires with his Uruguayan counterpart Francisco Bustillo to discuss a 33% increase in bilateral trade, among other issues.
+Argentina's Foreign Minister Santiago Cafiero Tuesday in Buenos Aires with his Uruguayan counterpart Francisco Bustillo to discuss a 33% increase in bilateral trade, among other issues.

 Argentine sales grew 27% (from US $ 1,077 million to US $ 1,369 million) while imports from Uruguay rose 51% (from US $ 375 million to US $ 565 million).